lmtUds/dav3e-beta/README.md

 * Deep Learning Toolbox (former Neural Network Toolbox)
 * Signal Processing Toolbox
 * Wavelet Toolbox (only if you want to use the feature extraction method: best daubechies wavelets)
+* Curve Fitting Toolbox (only if you want to use the feature extraction method: gaussfit)
 # Readme
 DAV³E stands for "Data Analysis and Verification/Visualization/Validation Environment".
 It is a MATLAB-based toolbox for the evaluation of, mainly, cyclic sensor signals.
 It focuses on cycle-based raw data preprocessing, graphical feature extraction, and data annotation, but also provides commonly used machine learning methods (with cycle-specific extensions) to develop data-driven models.
 This allows for a sleek workflow from start to finish without having to change to third-party tools.